 - Ruth Poland, MDI High School

-1-2 pm Data Management Workshop: Duncan Bailey, Systems Developer and Anna Farrell, SEPA project coordinator, MDI Biological Laboratory
+1-2 PM, MCBI Second Floor: Data Management Workshop: Duncan Bailey, Systems Developer and Anna Farrell, SEPA project coordinator, MDI Biological Laboratory

 - Anecdata.org.
 What is it?
 How will we be using it in the project?

-- Students enter Metadata into Anecdata at home with after Parent Interview (location and source of water sample, type of well)
+- Students enter Metadata into Anecdata, a citizen science data portal developed here at MDI Biological Laboratory, including location and source of water sample, type of well etc.

-- Water sample results are received from Dartmouth Trace Element Analysis Core and entered into Anecdata by SEPA Project Coordinator
+- Water sample results are received from Dartmouth Trace Element Analysis Core and uploaded into Anecdata by SEPA Project Coordinator

-- Data in Anecdata are routinely pulled into TUVA, ready for analysis
+- Data in Anecdata are routinely pulled into TUVA, a data literacy software program being used by teachers, and are then ready for analysis

 - Anonymous data are analyzed by students

-- All About Arsenic: What is on it?
+- All About Arsenic website: What is on it?
 How will it be used in the project?

 - Preview Teacher Resources